 Xiaomi claims the Mi 9 has the fastest wireless charging yet seen in a smartphone.
 It uses a proprietary technology built into a special wireless charger to pump 20 watts of power into the phone’s 3,300mAh battery.
-That means an hour and 40 minutes to full on the special wireless charging puck, or an hour and five minutes using the cable.
-However, you’ll have to pay extra for the fast wireless charger, about $25, as it does not come with the phone.
+The claim was an hour and 40 minutes to full on the special wireless charging puck, but this is conservative, and it rockets to full in about 90 minutes.
+Very impressive for wireless charging.

 The Mi 9 has the fastest wireless charging yet seen in a smartphone.

 We’re also pleased with the new in-display fingerprint sensor on the Mi 9.
 It’s an updated version over the Xiaomi Mi 8 Pro, and it’s consistently more reliable than before.
-It’s more forgiving about finger placement, faster to unlock the phone, and works almost as reliably as a rear mounted fingerprint sensor too, although it still can’t quite match the speed.
+It’s more forgiving about finger placement, faster to unlock the phone than old versions, and works almost as reliably as a rear mounted fingerprint sensor too, although it still can’t quite match the speed.
 The Mi 9 doesn’t have face unlock, so this is an important step forward.

 Yes, the Xiaomi Mi 9 uses Android 9.0 Pie, but it’s heavily disguised underneath Xiaomi’s own MIUI 10 user interface, seen here in its “Global” form and in version 10.2.
 The positives include the outright speed, the attractive animations and transitions, the minimalist and well-designed icons and menus, and the intuitive gesture control system.